Implications of Narrow Spectra of Fast Radio Bursts: Introduction

-In this work, we will discuss the physical origin of the observed features of the spectra and polarizations of FRBs from the perspective of radiation mechanisms, aiming to explain the observed narrow spectra and the polarization distribution of FRBs.
+In this work, we will discuss the possible physical origins of the observed narrow spectra of FRBs from the perspectives of intrinsic radiation mechanisms, coherent processes, radiative transfers, and interference processes.
 The paper is organized as follows.
-In Section \ref{sec_narrow}, we discuss the spectral bandwidth distribution and possible physical origins of narrow spectra of FRBs.
-In Section \ref{mechanism}, we generally analyze the features of the spectra and polarizations of the intrinsic radiation mechanisms, including the radiation mechanisms with the particle's deflection angle larger than the radiation beaming angle in Section \ref{mechanism1} and the opposite scenario in Section \ref{mechanism2}, and the possible astrophysical scenarios are discussed in the Section \ref{picture}.
+In Section \ref{sec_narrow}, we discuss the spectral bandwidth distribution and the possible physical processes affecting the FRB spectra.
+In Section \ref{mechanism}, we generally analyze the radiation features of the intrinsic radiation mechanisms by a single charged particle, including the radiation mechanisms with the particle's deflection angle larger than the radiation beaming angle in Section \ref{mechanism1} and the opposite scenario in Section \ref{mechanism2}, and the possible astrophysical scenarios are discussed in the Section \ref{picture}.
+In Section \ref{Section_Coherence}, we discuss how the coherent processes change the radiation spectra, including the bunching mechanism in Section \ref{Coherence_B} and the maser mechanism in Section \ref{Coherence_M}.
+The radiative transfers (including absorption and scattering processes) are discussed in Section \ref{transfer}, and some interference processes (scintillation, gravitational lensing, and plasma lensing) at a large-scale region are discussed in Section \ref{propagation}.
 The results are summarized and discussed in Section \ref{summary}.
 The convention $Q_x=Q/10^x$ is adopted in cgs units unless otherwise specified.
+Some detailed calculations are presented in the Appendices.